Azhagesan: Plot

 Azhagesan (Sathyaraj), a mentally ill man, is in love with his cousin Nandini (Prema), a college student.
-Neelakandan (Pithamagan Mahadevan) is the village landlord who is a cunning man and has grabbed all the wealth from Nandini's father a few years back.
+Neelakandan (Pithamagan Mahadevan) is the village landlord who is a cunning man who grabbed all the wealth from Nandini's father a few years back.
 Neelakandan has a son Sekhar (Manoj K. Jayan), who is a womanizer.

-Nandini and her college professor fall in love with each other.
-He proposes to marry her, and she accepts.
+Nandini and her college professor fall in love, he proposes to marry her, and she accepts.
 Sekhar, who has an eye on Nandini, is humiliated and slapped by Nandini while he tries to misbehave with her.
 As a means of revenge, Sekhar kicks Nandini and her grandmother (Manorama) out of their house.
 Nandini's marriage is immediately stopped, and her grandmother falls ill.

 Azhagesan accommodates them in his small house.
 Later, Nandini's fall seriously ill, and Nandini is raped by Sekhar in exchange for getting her grandmother to the town hospital.
 But the grandmother dies on the way to the hospital, and Nandini is devastated.
 Nandini gets pregnant but aborts with Neelakandan's daughter's support.
 Neelakandan wants to take Nandini to his house and marry Sekhar, but she refuses, and Azhagesan humiliates Neelakandan.
 Sekhar decides to kill Azhagesan.
 First, he kills Azhagesan's family friend Govinda (Delhi Ganesh).
 In the meantime, Neelakandan dies because of his illness.
 Sekhar's henchmen beat Azhagesan, and Nandini kills Sekhar.

 A few years later, Nandini is released from jail and lives happily with Azhagesan.